 What is Web Hosting?
 Why It’s Important for Website!

-In this article, you will learn everything about web hosting and domain name.
-To start your own website you need to purchase Domain and Web hosting.
+You will learn everything about web hosting and domain names in this article.
+To start your website, you must purchase Domain and Web hosting.
 Think of the domain name as your house address and Webhosting as your house.

-Web hosting is the place where all the files (images, video, music, CSS, coding) of your website will be placed, and when users type your domain name, they will be accessing those files from your webserver to their browser in the form of a website.
-In order to have your Website accessible from everywhere in the world, you need to host your website (WordPress, Images, files).
+Web hosting is where all the files (images, video, music, CSS, coding) of your website will be placed, and when users type your domain name, they will be accessing those files from your webserver to their browser in the form of a website.
+To have your Website accessible from everywhere in the world, you need to host your website (WordPress, Images, files).

-You can do it on your computer too, but you cannot guarantee 24 X 7-hour online access.
-Moreover, you must set up everything including backup, Internet & security for your home computer.
-The solution to this is to rent (buy) a hosting space from a renowned web hosting company, as your website will be up 24*7.
-Moreover, these Webhosting companies will also take care of other aspects like the security of the server, taking a timely backup of your website, they save your data securely and other services to run a smooth website.
+You can do it on your computer, but you cannot guarantee 24-7-hour online access.
+Moreover, you must set up everything, including backup, Internet & security for your home computer.
+The solution is to rent (buy) a hosting space from a renowned web hosting company, as your website will be up 24/7.
+Moreover, these web hosting companies will also take care of other aspects like the server’s security, timely website backup, saving your data securely, and other services to run a smooth website.

 How Does The Website Work?

 Before you understand more about Webhosting, it’s important for you to understand how the website works.
-As I explained above, a domain name is an address (ex: merogame.com is a domain name), and all the files are stored on a web server which is what we call web hosting.
+As I explained above, a domain name is an address (e.g., merogame.com is a domain name), and all the files are stored on a web server, which we call web hosting.

-This Webhosting has an I.P address such as 172.156.76.78 and when a user types the domain name on their browser (ex: merogame.com) your browser sends a request to DNS (domain name service) which tells the browser to access a website at the following I.P address (172.156.76.78.
-In short DNS does the mapping between domain name and Webhosting.
-Note – You can buy domain names from one service and buy Webhosting from another.
+This Webhosting has an I.P address such as 172.156.76.78, and when a user types the domain name on their browser (ex, merogame.com), your browser sends a request to DNS (domain name service) which tells the browser to access a website at the following I.P address (172.156.76.78.
+In short, DNS does the mapping between domain name and Webhosting.
+Note – You can buy domain names from one service and Webhosting from another.

-All you need to do at your end is, point the Name-server of your domain to your Webhosting.
-Don’t get confused with these technical terms, as I have explained in detail below.
+All you need to do at your end is point the Name-server of your domain to your web hosting.
+Don’t get confused with these technical terms, as explained below.

 Web Hosting Space

 Usually, a simple blog post with 5-6 good quality images is not more than 4-5 MB (Extreme case).
-For example, if you are uploading an image on your blog, which is of, size 1MB, it means you will be consuming 1MB of your web space.
-Usually, this size is huge and you can host a huge number of files on your server.
+For example, if you are uploading an image on your blog of size 1MB, it means you will be consuming 1MB of your web space.
+Usually, this size is huge, and you can host many files on your server.

 For hosting WordPress blogs, I recommend you purchase hosting from that web hosting company, which offers unlimited hosting space.
 Webhosting Bandwidth: Another most commonly used term in Webhosting is bandwidth.
 Bandwidth is the amount of data transfer allowed for your hosting.

-For example, if you upload an image of 1MB and one of your readers opens that blog post, he will be consuming a minimum of 1MB of your bandwidth.
+For example, if you upload an image of 1MB and one of your readers opens that blog post, he will consume a minimum of 1MB of your bandwidth.
 Similarly, if 100 readers read the same post, your total bandwidth consumption will be 100MB.
-Usually, for a new WordPress site, I suggest you buy hosting from companies that offer unlimited bandwidth or relatively high bandwidth usage (ex: 300Gb, 500GB).
+Usually, for a new WordPress site, I suggest buying hosting from companies offering unlimited bandwidth or relatively high bandwidth usage (ex: 300Gb, 500GB).

 cPanel